3 sites with fun typing lessons for kids. Stop the slow, frustrating hunt-and-peck habit. Teach your kids with online programs for FREE!

 Programs for younger kids are mostly point-and-click or simple tapping on a tablet, but the more advanced programs require keyboarding skills to advance through the games, beat the timer, and show progress.

 We needed to find an online program that my kids could do and would do.
-I have two requirements: it has to be free and it has to be fun.
+I have two requirements: it has to teach proper form and it has to be fun.

 Kids Typing Lessons Online